Gromov--Witten invariants for mirror orbifolds of simple elliptic singularities: Gromov--Witten theory for orbifolds

 \section{Gromov--Witten theory for orbifolds}

 Gromov--Witten theory is generalized for orbifolds (smooth proper Deligne--Mumford stacks).
 It is first studied by Chen--Ruan \cite{cr:1} in symplectic geometry and later by Abramovich-Graber--Vistoli \cite{agv:1} in algebraic geometry.
 In order to generalize Gromov--Witten theory for manifolds to the one for orbifolds, one also needs to count the number of ``stable maps from orbifold curves".
 For this purpose, in \cite{cr:1} the notion of orbifold stable maps is introduced and in \cite{agv:1} the notion of twisted stable maps is introduced.
-These two construction are quite different, however, as the usual Gromov--Witten theory for manifolds, they are expected to give the same Gromov--Witten invariants since they have common philosophy.
+These two constructions are quite different, however, as the usual Gromov--Witten theory for manifolds, they are expected to give the same Gromov--Witten invariants since they have common philosophy.
+In this paper, we will introduce Gromov--Witten invariants following \cite{agv:1} for simplicity.
 Let $\X$ be an orbifold $($or a smooth proper Deligne--Mumford stack over $\CC)$.
 Then, for $g\in\ZZ_{\ge 0}$, $n\in\ZZ_{\ge 0}$ and $\beta\in H_2(\X,\ZZ)$, the moduli space (stack) $\overline{\M}_{g,n,\beta}(\X)$ of orbifold (twisted) stable maps of genus $g$ with $n$-marked points of degree $\beta$ is defined.
 There exists a virtual fundamental class $[\overline{\M}_{g,n,\beta}(\X)]^{vir}$ and Gromov--Witten invariants of genus $g$ with $n$-marked points of degree $\beta$ are defined as usual except for that we have to use the orbifold cohomology group $H^*_{orb}(\X,\QQ)$:

 where $ev^*_i:H^*_{orb}(\X,\QQ)\longrightarrow H^*(\overline{\M}_{g,n,\beta}(\X),\QQ)$ denotes the induced homomorphism by the evaluation map.
 We also consider the generating function